zhengyuan-liu/Beaglebone-IoT-Secure-Communication/README.md

-# Beaglebone-Internet-of-Things
+# Beaglebone-IoT-Secure-Communication
-A embedded system (Beaglebone) and Internet of Things project.
+A embedded system (Beaglebone) and Internet of Things project about secure communication.

 Beaglebone with a temperature sensor accepts commands from a network server, and sends reports back to the server, in both unencrypted (TCP) and encrypted (TLS) channels.